MJOLNIRPackage/MJOLNIR/docs/Tutorials/Advanced/ConstantEnergy.rst

 Plotting Q planes for constant energy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Plotting the data acquired in 3D is made possible through the plotQPlane method when the "ax" key word is given a 3D matplotlib axis.
 Providing only an Emin and Emax generates a single plane plotted in 3D at the mean energy position.
-However, providing a whole range of energies throught the key word "EBins" collapeses all points inside the energy range and perform the same binning as explained in the `<../Quick/ConstantEnergy.html>`_ tutorial.
+However, providing a whole range of energies through the key word "EBins" collapses all points inside the energy range and perform the same binning as explained in the `<../Quick/ConstantEnergy.html>`_ tutorial.
 The code needed to generate a figure is shown below:

 .. code-block:: python
    :linenos: